dainst/chronontology-backend/docs/dataset-management.md

 ## PUT /:typeName/:existingIdentifier

-When used to update an existing document, the user must have been granted **editor** rights for the dataset specified in the json of the request body.
+In case PUT is used to create document, its behaviour is exactly like described in the POST section above.

+In case the document is to be updated and the last version of the document is already assigned to a dataset, the user needs ***editor*** level permissions for that dataset in order to change the document.

+An existing document

 ```
 {
-  "resource": {
+  "resource": ...
-      "a" : "b"
-  },
-  "dataset" : "ds1"
+  "dataset" : "ds1",
+  ...
 }
 ```

-If the user omits the dataset property, the document gets un-assigned from any previously assigned dataset group.
+can be changed only if the user has ***editor*** level permissions for the dataset "ds1".

+If it should get assigned to any other dataset, like when trying to PUT with a request body like

 ```
 {
-  "resource": {
+  "resource": ...
-      "a" : "b"
+  "dataset" : "ds2",
-  },
+  ...
 }
 ```

-**Note** that in both cases, if the last version of the document to be updated is assigned to an existing dataset group, like
+the user needs also ***editor*** level permissions for the dataset "ds2".

+If the user omits the dataset property (or sets it to "none"), the document gets un-assigned from any specific dataset.

 ```
+PUT
 {
-    "resource": {
+  "resource": ...
-        "a" : "b"
-    },
-    "dataset" : "ds0"
 }
+PUT
+{
+  "resource": ...
+  "dataset" : "none"
+}
 ```

- the user must have **editor** rights on both the old and the new dataset group.

 ## GET /:typeName/:identifier